csymapp/csycms-learn/01.basics/chapter.md

 # Basics

-Discover what CSYCMS (Csyber Systems Content Management System) is all about and the core concepts behind it.
+Discover what CSYCMS (Csyber Systems Content Management System) is all about, how to install and how to use it, and the core concepts behind it.